 Multi Agency Group Supervision

-The framework is to support all partners working with a child/young person to jointly assess need, risk and vulnerability.
-It enables joint decision making, strengthening how we can work in a preventative way to develop a plan to address need and risk.
+The framework is to support all partners working with a child, adult and family to agree a multi-agency shared understanding of strength, risk and needs from a trauma informed perspective.
+This shared understanding informs decision making, strengthening how we can work in a preventative way to develop a plan to address need and risk.